Ehsaan08-ai/codecrafters-claude-code-python/README.md

 Note: This section is for stages 2 and beyond.

 1. Ensure you have `uv` installed locally.
-2. Run `./your_program.sh` to run my program, which is implemented in `app/main.py`.
+2. Run `./your_program.sh` to run your program, which is implemented in `app/main.py`.
-3. Run `codecrafters submit` to submit my solution to CodeCrafters.
-Test output will be streamed to my terminal.
+3. Run `codecrafters submit` to submit your solution to CodeCrafters.
+Test output will be streamed to your terminal.